michail811/Image-Classification-and-Anomaly-Detection-Using-Different-Autoencoder-Models/README.md

   Models:

-- VGG16 Transfer Learning Model
+- VGG16 Transfer Learning Model:
   The VGG16 model is employed for image classification.
 It is pre-trained on the ImageNet dataset and fine-tuned for the specific use case.

-- Simple MLP Autoencoder
+- Simple MLP Autoencoder:
   This model is a basic autoencoder with a simple Multi-Layer Perceptron (MLP) architecture.

-- CNN Autoencoder
+- CNN Autoencoder:
   A Convolutional Neural Network (CNN) based autoencoder is implemented for anomaly detection.

-- Modified Autoencoder with VGG16 Encoder
+- Modified Autoencoder with VGG16 Encoder:
   This model combines a modified autoencoder with the VGG16 encoder, creating a unique approach for anomaly detection.